hipe/tmx/lib/skylab/face/doc/issues/019-normalize.md

 callback.

-the reason it should not do this through a more straightforward means is explained somewhat above, at "channel of concern two", which is the corresponding channel of concern for this control point. we will offer other reasons below, when we explain why the `value change` callback is the third and final argument to the `normalizer callable` below.
+the reason it should not do this through a more straightforward means is explained somewhat above, at "channel of concern xyzzy", which is the corresponding channel of concern for this control point. we will offer other reasons below, when we explain why the `value change` callback is the third and final argument to the `normalizer callable` below.